In this blog post, you are going to learn about the three types of sales funnels that I’ve used to generate multiple millions of dollars online.

 If they are clicking on your offer, why would you upsell to them?
 What could you be offering in addition to your main offer that would actually be even more beneficial to them?

-These are the types of questions you want to ask before creating your each stage of your sales funnel and making decisions about the products you are offering.
+These are the types of questions you want to ask before creating your sales process and each stage of your sales pipeline.

 How to Keep Your Income Flowing Through Your Sales Funnel